uxtxarly/uxcuellar.github.io/_posts/2019-03-21-its-a-battle.md

 ![domestic battle](/images/its_a_battle.jpg)

-> I can't believe you expected me to eat this thing.
+> I can't believe you expected me to eat that thing.